MinaProtocol/mina/docs/test_dsl_spec.md

 val destroy : node -> unit test
 ```

 The `destroy` function communicates with the orchestrator to destroy nodes that have been created.
-If the node attempting to be destroyed is already dead due to a crash, the test execution will continue, but the crash will accumulated as an error.
+If the node attempting to be destroyed is already dead due to a crash, the test execution will continue, but the crash will be accumulated as an error.
 If the node attempting to be destroyed has been previously destroyed via this function, an error is accumulated.
 Any nodes that were spawned and are not destroyed by the end of a test will cause errors to be accumulated (we want all spawned nodes to be asserted to have not crashed or to be expected to crash by the end of the test).

 ##### Concurrent Tasks